yarik2720/Synergy-SM/README.md

 		+ added checkpoint
 		+ prevent escaping
 		+ fixed strider wan't respawning on early death
+ 		+ For people that may want to see the credits all the way through, there is a comment in each of these: "// Comment out these to see the credits all the way through"
 + ##### Half Life 2 Episode Two
 	+ ep2_outland_01
+		+ prevent early use of choreo vehicle and soft-locking players (original ep2 bug)
 		+ getting alyx faster into communication center by trigger_coop
 		+ prevented fast wire plugin
 		+ antiskip triggers